LCamel/MPC-Notes/OT3D/story-OT-Extension-en-US.md

 ```
 in a situation where I don't know s and you don't know r?
 It's done by...

-Alice: Waiting for you to say it.
+Alice: Waiting for you to say it...

 Bob: Let's say it together...

 Alice, Bob: Reverse OT!

-Alice: (That's so chuunibyou...)
+Alice: (That's so childish...)
 Let's go back to reverse OT.

 Bob: Reverse OT.